-More US beef being recalled over salmonella fears
+More U.S. beef being recalled over salmonella fears

-NEW YORK (AP) — More U.S. beef is being recalled because it may be contaminated with salmonella.

-The U.S. Department of Agriculture says a unit of Brazil’s JBS is now recalling a total of more than 12 million pounds of raw beef that was shipped around the country.
-JBS Tolleson in Arizona already recalled about 7 million pounds of beef in October.

-Health officials say their investigation identified additional products with the USDA inspection number “EST. 267.”
 The products were packaged between late July and September.
-The USDA says any products still in people’s freezers should be thrown away.
-It says 246 illnesses have been reported.
+The USDA says all the potentially tainted products have been removed from retailer stores.
+But the agency says people still may have products in their freezers that should be thrown away.

+NEW YORK — An Arizona company is expanding the scope of its recall of raw beef that could be contaminated with salmonella, federal officials said Tuesday.

+The U.S. Department of Agriculture said in a news release that a unit of Brazil’s JBS is now recalling a total of more than 12 million pounds (5.44 million kilograms) of raw beef that was shipped around the U.S. According to officials, information obtained in three additional cases of sickened patients led to the identification of other ground beef products that weren’t part of the initial recall.

+JBS Tolleson in Arizona already recalled about 7 million pounds (3 million kilograms) of beef in October.
+Health officials say all the products up for recall have the USDA inspection number “EST. 267.”

+“While no products in this expansion have been definitively linked to any illness, we have determined in consultation with USDA’s Food Safety and Inspection Service (FSIS) that this action is in the best interests of public health,” JBS said in a statement Monday.

 Most Read Business Stories